-Before using this guide, read our AUM requirements.
+Before using this guide, read the automated user management requirements.

 Note that these instructions require going back and forth between your identity provider and New Relic.